-The parameter ε captures the extent of electoral uncertainty.8 Uncertainty is higher when voting decisions are made on factors other than those that determine corruption and valence.
-A lower value of ε induces a larger reduction in winning probability for the same increase in corruption.
-An alternative interpretation, one that was used in Besley et al. (2010), is that ε captures the extent of uncertainty or variance in voter preferences when viewed from the candidates' perspective.
-Our model is essentially the same as that in Besley et al. (2010), in order to facilitate comparison with their results.
+The parameter $\varepsilon$ captures the extent of electoral uncertainty.
+Uncertainty is higher when voting decisions are made on factors other than those that determine corruption and valence.
+A lower value of $\varepsilon$ induces a larger reduction in winning probability for the same increase in corruption.
+An alternative interpretation, one that was used in Besley et al.